vivien/i3blocks/README.md

     $ make clean debug # or make clean all
     # make install

+Note: the generation of the manpage requires the `ronn` utility, packaged in common distributions as `ruby-ronn`.

 ### Usage

   * Set your `status_command` in a bar block of your i3 config file: